jongwooo/likelionmju-serverless-bot/README.md

 ## 🐛 Bug reporting

-If you found a bug in this repository, please let me know through the [Issue](https://github.com/jongwooo/likelionmju-serverless-bot/issues).
+If you found a bug in this repository, please let us know through the [Issue](https://github.com/jongwooo/likelionmju-serverless-bot/issues).

 ## 📝 License